Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Some of the things Nevada Medicaid won’t cover in a nursing home are a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example), personal reading items, plants, flowers, and any care services not considered medically necessary.
+Items not covered include a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example) and any care services not considered medically necessary.

-Home and Community Based Service (HCBS) Waivers
+Home and Community Based Services (HCBS) Waivers

-Nevada’s HCBS Waiver programs that provide long term care benefits to seniors are the Waiver for the Frail Elderly and the Waiver for Persons with Physical Disabilities.
+Nevada’s HCBS Waiver programs that provide long-term care benefits to seniors are the Waiver for the Frail Elderly and the Waiver for Persons with Physical Disabilities.

-1) Waiver for the Frail Elderly
+1. Waiver for the Frail Elderly

 Nevada’s Waiver for the Frail Elderly, which is also known as the Frail Elderly Waiver or the FE Waiver, is intended to delay or prevent nursing home placement for Nevada Medicaid beneficiaries who live in their own home, the home of a loved one, a residential group facility or an assisted living residence.
 FE Waiver applicants must require a Nursing Facility Level of Care or be at risk of being placed in a nursing home in the next 30 days without some of the benefits provided by the FE Waiver.
 The state will assess FE Waiver applicants to determine their level of care needs.